Crotty Dam

-The Crotty Dam, also known during construction as the King Dam, or the King River Dam on initial approval, is a rockfill embankment dam with a controlled and uncontrolled spillway across the King River, between Mount Jukes and Mount Huxley, located in Western Tasmania, Australia.
+The Crotty Dam, also known during construction as the King Dam, or the King River Dam on initial approval, is a rockfill embankment dam with a controlled and uncontrolled spillway across the King River, between Mount Jukes and Mount Huxley, located in Tasmania, Australia.
 The impounded reservoir is called Lake Burbury.

-The dam was constructed in 1991 as part of the King River Power Development Scheme, by the Hydro Electric Corporation (TAS) for the purpose of generating hydro-electric power via the John Butters Power Station located 8 km below the dam wall.
+The dam was constructed in 1991 as part of the King River Power Development Scheme, by the Hydro Electric Commission for the purpose of generating hydro-electric power via the John Butters Power Station located 8 km below the dam wall.

 Features and location

 The Crotty Dam, together with the Darwin Dam, are two major dams that form the headwaters for the King River Hydroelectric Power Development.
 The dam is located in the upper reaches of the King River gorge where the river breaks through the West Coast Range.
 It captures the high rainfall in the catchment of the King River and allows diversion of water through a tunnel to the John Butters Power Station downstream of the dam.

 The Crotty Dam wall, constructed with 770 e3m3 of concrete faced rock and gravel fill core, is 83 m high and 245 m long.
 At 100% capacity the dam wall holds back 1081420 ML (43,000×106 cu ft) of water.
 The surface area of Lake Burbury is 53250 ha and the catchment area is 559 km2.
 The single uncontrolled and controlled spillway is capable of discharging 435 m3/s.